NicolasG3/NETMF4.3_Community/README.md

 ###Usage
 ***
-This code is intended to be merged to [NETMF 4.3 porting kit](http://netmf.codeplex.com/releases/view/81000) and [GHI's Open Source NETMF Ports](http://ghiopensource.codeplex.com/).
+This code is based on [NETMF 4.3 porting kit](http://netmf.codeplex.com/releases/view/81000) and [GHI's Open Source NETMF Ports](http://ghiopensource.codeplex.com/).
+The code is now to be merge with NETMF porting kit (merging GHI source code is no longer necessary)

-All features are implemented for STM32F4 and a custom solution for *FEZCerberus* is provided.
+All features are implemented for STM32F4 and a community solution for *FEZCerberus* is provided.
 This solution is compiled with GCC V4.6 (GCC V4.7 is not compatible).
+Command line scripts are provided to compile in one click.

 ###Content
 ***